by Matt Slick

 When it came time for the savior to be born, Michael the Archangel became a human in the form of Jesus.
 Jesus grew and kept all the laws of God and never sinned.
 Finally, when Jesus died, it was not on a cross but on a torture stake where he bore the sins of mankind--but this did not include Adam's sins.
 Jesus rose from the dead as a spirit, not physically (his body was dissolved and taken by God); and during his visitations to people on earth, he manifested a temporary physical body for them to see and touch.
 Thus began the true Christian church of Jehovah's followers.

 In the late 1800's, a young man of 18 years by the name of Charles Taze Russell organized a Bible class in Pittsburgh, Pennsylvania.
-In 1879 he sought to popularize his ideas on doctrine so he co-published The Herald of the Morning magazine with its founder, N. H. Barbour; and by 1884 Russell controlled the publication and renamed it The Watchtower Announcing Jehovah's Kingdom and founded Zion's Watch Tower Tract Society (now known as the Watch Tower Bible and Tract Society).
+In 1879 he sought to popularize his ideas on doctrine, so he co-published The Herald of the Morning magazine with its founder, N. H. Barbour.
+By 1884, Russell controlled the publication and renamed it The Watchtower Announcing Jehovah's Kingdom and founded Zion's Watch Tower Tract Society (now known as the Watch Tower Bible and Tract Society).
 Russell served as the teacher and guide for the organization which taught that Jesus returned invisibly in 1914 and is now reigning in heaven.
 When Jesus finally returns physically to earth, which will happen at the time of the Battle of Armageddon, He will set up his earthly 1000-year kingdom.

 During this 1000-year period, people will be resurrected and have a second chance to receive eternal salvation by following the principles of Jehovah's Organization on earth known as the Watchtower Bible and Tract Society.
 After the millennium, those who reject God and His organization will be annihilated; that is, they will cease to exist.
 The rest of the Jehovah's Witness who have faithfully followed God's organization on earth will be saved from eternal annihilation and reside forever on Paradise earth.
 Heaven, however, is a place for a special group of 144,000 Jehovah's Witnesses--the only ones who are "born again" and who alone are allowed to take communion in their annual communion service.
 These are the ones who have "immortal life"; all other Witnesses have "everlasting life."
 Those with immortal life do not have resurrected bodies.
 They have "spirit bodies."
 Those on Paradise Earth have everlasting life and consists of a resurrected body that must be maintained through eating, rest, etc.